 all of these talk to the/a flockBase device, usually attached to a desktop Processing application that logs and visually displays flock status. flockBase can also turn all birds on or off.

-the bad batch caused me to make flockPinger, a real nRF24L01+ module test machine which doubles as a radio as well; shown below.
+A bad batch of counterfit chips caused me to make flockPinger, a nRF24L01+ module test machine which doubles as a radio as well; shown below.

 Modeled after Stroll, a previous public artwork for the City of Santa Clarita, produced by the Center for Integrated Media at the California Institute of the Arts (CalArts) in 2012, Dry Run is a "poetic sound installation" that responds to and explores the implications of the word, Drought. -- excerpt from the ViralNet Dry Run page.